crcn/tandem-old/README.md

   <h1 align="center">Tandem (Preview)</h1>
 </p>

-> Tandem is still bleeding edge, and contains lots of bugs.
-I wouldn't recommend using it for building production apps yet unless you're comfortable working around its issues.
+> Tandem is still bleeding edge.
+Feel free to reach out at craig.j.condon@gmail.com if you're interested in contributing, or using it at your company.
+I'm happy to support.

 [Download latest version](https://github.com/tandemcode/tandem/releases)